Azas Plateau

 Azas Plateau is a volcanic field in Russia.
 It is also known as East Tuva Plateau, Khamsara-Biykhem Plateau and Northeast Tuva Plateau.
 It covers a surface area of 2000 km2 west of Lake Baikal.
 Volcanic activity in the area also occurred at the Oka Plateau and the Jom-Bolok volcanic field.

 The field is formed by a late Pliocene lava plateau.
 Several volcanoes formed under the influence of ice and are constructed by lava flows and hyaloclastite, these are so-called tuyas which form by eruptions of volcanoes into ice.
 Ice meltwater floods may have accompanied this activity.
 The youngest dated volcanic centre was active 48,000 ± 20,000 years ago, but some lava flows may be even younger.

 Geography

 The field is located in southern Siberia, between the East Sayan Mountains and the Todzha basin.
 There it covers a surface area of 2000 km2 west of Lake Baikal, at an altitude of 2000 m.
 Volcanic landforms include cones, lava fields, tuyas, and other volcanic structures including scoria cones, volcanic dykes, volcanic necks and volcanic vents.
 Other landforms are cirques and U-shaped valleys left by previous glaciations.
 The Bii Khem river, a tributary of the Yenisei River, crosses the field.
-Politically the field belongs to the Tuva Republic of Russia, and is in a remote area where access is difficult.
-The volcanoes were first described between 1850–1900.
+The field lies within the Tuva Republic of Russia in a remote area where access is difficult.
+The volcanoes were first described between 1850 and 1900.